microsoft/bedrock/README.md

 ## Getting Started
 Building a Kubernetes cluster using Bedrock practices consists of the following process:

-1. Building a [Fabrikate](https://github.com/Microsoft/fabrikate) high level deployment definition of the applications for your cluster.
+1. Building a [Fabrikate](https://github.com/Microsoft/fabrikate) **high level deployment definition** of the applications for your cluster.
 2. Setting up a CI/CD pipeline that will generate Kubernetes resource manifests from the Fabrikate definitions.
-3. The CI/CD pipeline checks in the generated resource manifests into a resource manifest git repository.
+3. The CI/CD pipeline checks in the generated resource manifests into a **resource manifest git repository**.
 4. Setting up the cluster infrastructure

-> Defining your deployment with Fabrikate high level definitions is less error prone than directly editing resource manifests or cobbling together shell scripts to build resource manifests from Helm templates.
+> Defining your deployment with Fabrikate **high level deployment definitions** is less error prone than directly editing resource manifests or cobbling together shell scripts to build resource manifests from Helm templates.

-> The resource manifest repository specifies exactly what should be deployed and also maintains an audit trail of all of the low level operational changes.
+> The **resource manifest git repository** specifies exactly what should be deployed and also maintains an audit trail of all of the low level operational changes.

-> The combination of high level definitions and resource manifest repositories allow you to secure, control, code review and adit what is currently deployed at a high and low level.
+> The combination of **high level definitions** and **resource manifest repositories** allow you to secure, control, code review and adit what is currently deployed at a high and low level.

 > Bedrock also provides automation for deploying Kubernetes clusters with Terraform, including deployment and setup of [Flux](https://github.com/weaveworks/flux), which automates the application of the resource manifests specified.